Test Your Nettle

 - Long sleeve shirt & pants

-Lastly, you’ll need gear for specific types of adventure – since there’s mountain biking this summer, you’ll need your own bike and of course a bike helmet.
+Lastly, you’ll need gear for specific types of adventure – since there’s (optional) mountain biking this summer, you’ll need your own bike and of course a bike helmet.
 Catamount is small enough that you could walk out of the woods if you get a flat tire, but we recommend someone on the team carry a basic bike toolkit – spare tire, pump, etc.

 Occasionally racers ask if they’re allowed to bring things not on our gear list – absolutely!
 Nothing that gives an unfair advantage, but the items above are just a starting point.
 Here’s a short list of other gear to consider:

 - Mirror (compass mirror is acceptable – for signaling)

 - Chemical hand warmers and/or gloves (cold hands make everything difficult)

 - Sunscreen & bugspray

 - Cell phone & a waterproof case (but see the electronics policy)

 Cost will be $25 per participant, half of which is refundable until two weeks before the race.

 That covers a day of fun at Catamount including maps, passports, site access fees and insurance.
 Optional costs like camping, shirts, or an overnight event will be handled separately when we know more.

 As always, your money goes toward things like trail passes, insurance, maps, and the post-race celebration.
 We’re 100% nonprofit with no paid employees.